Dyffryn Gardens' fountain project

 How can you help?

-Visit us to buy a book from our second-hand book corner, take part in a fundraising event or pop a pound in one of our donation boxes.
+Visit us to buy a book from our second-hand book corner, take part in a fundraising event or pop a pound in one of our donation boxes, any amount you can give helps us revive our gardens to their former glory.